Loading Title...

 Description

 A collaborative ECEN 361 embedded systems project with teammates Jared Whiteman, Aidan Pratt, and Ryan Christensen.
-I led the hardware design, debugging, and 3D printed mechanical components, while firmware work and case design was contributed by the team.
+I led the PCB and 3D printed parts design, while firmware work and the acrylic case was contributed by my team.

 Project Overview

-This project involved designing a custom lighting console PCB with integrated DMX and Ethernet control, 8 motorized faders, 16 switches, 16 potentiometers, USB and external connectivity, RGB LEDs, and a 12V power supply.
+This project involved designing a lighting console PCB with USB, Ethernet, and DMX connectivity, 8 motorized faders, 16 switches with RGB LEDs, 16 potentiometers, and a built in 12V power supply.

-The focus of this page is on the hardware design, debugging, and 3D printed components that support the user interface.
-Images below include PCB design layouts, 3D printed parts, and modifications performed to improve power integrity and signal reliability.
+The focus of this page is on the hardware design and features.
+Images below include PCB design layouts, and modifications addressing power and signal issues on the first revision.

 Features